 - The compliance by the Company in sale with the various codes of practice, rules, regulations and the applicable legislation to the industry in question.

-- If Licensing is involved in the business an investigation of matters in the Licensing Office as well as the due and proper enquiries from the Vendor Company of all matters that may affect the Licenses its holds.
+- If Licensing is involved in the business, an investigation of matters in the Licensing Office as well as the due and proper enquiries from the Vendor Company of all matters that may affect the Licenses its holds.

-- Investigation into its intellectual property rights, the form of Intellectual Property and checks in the appropriate registries that trade marks and patents are properly and duly registered.
-Where IP is not registered we advise the Purchaser as to the risks if any in this respect.
-We seek confirmation that all intellectual property is in fact properly owned by the Company and not any other party and where not owned arrangements should be put in place for the inclusion of these items in the sale.
+- Investigation into its intellectual property rights, the form of Intellectual Property and checks in the appropriate registries that trademarks and patents are properly and duly registered.
+Where IP is not registered, we advise the Purchaser as to the risks, if any, in this respect.
+We seek confirmation that all intellectual property is, in fact, properly owned by the Company and not any other party and where not owned, arrangements should be put in place for the inclusion of these items in the sale.

-- A review of the employment status of all employees with the Company, a report on their employment contacts, duration, rights acquired to the employee and options for redundancies if the business is to be reorganised after acquisition.
+- A review of the employment status of all employees with the Company, a report on their employment contacts, duration, rights acquired by the employee and options for redundancies if the business is to be reorganised after acquisition.

 - A review of the operation of the Company’s Pension (if any) for the benefit of its employees to ensure that it is in compliance with the necessary regulations and legislation.

-Legal and accounting due diligence may throw up a number of issues which then reflect on the true value of the target Company and it is dangerous to consider purchasing any business without the conduct of a proper review.
+Legal and accounting due diligence may throw up a number of issues which then reflect on the true value of the target Company, and it is dangerous to consider purchasing any business without the conduct of a proper review.

 To consider buying a business without being properly advised is to buy that business without a real sense of its value.
 You should also refer to our separate section on buying a business.

-If you are considering buying a business, why not contact today us for a free consultation to discuss your proposal from the start.
-As always our fees are reasonable and transparent and we will discuss the fees with you at the outset.
+If you are considering buying a business, why not contact us today for a free consultation to discuss your proposal from the start.
+As always, our fees are reasonable and transparent, and we will discuss the fees with you at the outset.